-The Stage 2 archaeological assessment was conducted on January 10, 2012, under archaeological consulting licence P319, issued to Irena Jurakic, M.A.
-The weather during the Stage 2 assessment was overcast and cold.
+The Stage 2 archaeological assessment of the study area was conducted on March 19 and 20, 2012, under archaeological consulting licence P319, issued to Irena Jurakic, M.A.
+The weather during the Stage 2 archaeological assessment ranged from sunny and mild to overcast with light rain.
 At no time were the conditions detrimental to the recovery of archaeological material.
-Field visibility during the pedestrian survey was excellent.
+Field visibility during the Stage 2 pedestrian survey and test pit survey was excellent.